 Kadaster has added many new registers and services to its responsibility the last few years (like topography, addresses, buildings and pipes and cables).
-As a consequence much

-International Federation of Surveyors Article of the Month - October 2012 information necessary to describe the physical state of our country in for example a map, comes from Kadaster in the form of authentic registrations.
+As a consequence much information necessary to describe the physical state of our country in for example a map, comes from Kadaster in the form of authentic registrations.
 This authenticity is essential for the national need to map and describe our country in an consistent way allowing for planning, analysing and monitoring our real world situation in virtual worlds using geographic information systems.
 Our national topographic maps (from scales 1:10.000 to 1:1.000.000) serve as reference maps for all kind of presentations.